When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 I nodded, surprised.
 “You know about it?”

 She chuckled.
-“Oh, everyone knows about it.
+“Lots of us know about it.
 Or I guess, everyone knows there’s something to know, if you catch my drift.”
-She smirked.”You know, I can show you a photo from that day.”
+She smirked ”You know, I can show you a photo from that day.”

 “That would be incredible,” I said, trying to keep the excitement out of my voice.
-“I heard there as a photo over at Eugene’s, but they’re closed.”
+“I heard there was a photo over at Eugene’s, but they’re closed.”

 “Follow me,” Helen said, ushering me out as she locked up the library.
 “Get in the car.”